rachitnigam/rachitnigam.com/content/post/gh-project-management.md

 ### Testing

-A good test suite is a mark of a real project.{% footnote() %} If you're a systems researcher and your projects don't have tests, I'm putting you in the category of "people who build toys". {% end %} There is lots of good advice on how to write test suites, especially if you [work on compilers][samps-snapshot].
+A good test suite is a mark of a real project.{% <footnote nth={1}> %} If you're a systems researcher and your projects don't have tests, I'm putting you in the category of "people who build toys". {% </footnote> %} There is lots of good advice on how to write test suites, especially if you [work on compilers][samps-snapshot].
 Once you have a test suite, make sure it is run on every commit.
 GitHub makes this particularly easy through [GitHub Actions][gh-actions]: you define a configuration to install all the tools needed to run your system, and define how to run commands.
 GitHub will use this configuration to run tests on every commit, including pull requests and allow you to ensure that bad code doesn't get committed.